terra-money/classic-core/docs/guide/production.md

 `terrad` does not require super user account.
 We **strongly** recommend to run `terrad` as a normal user.
 However, during the setup process, we need super user permission for creating/modifying files.

 This guide is for general purpose only.
-We recommend to read [Validator](https://docs.terra.money/features/overview) section for operating validator node.
+We recommend to read [Validator](https://docs.terra.money/features/overview) section for operating a validator node.

 ## Firewall configuration
 `terrad` uses several TCP port for each purposes.